A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Multi-Block Semidiscretization

 Here we have defined

 and $\MM{\rho}$ is a diagonal matrix of density $\rho$ evaluated at the grid points.
-The vectors $\vv{\hat{\tau}}^{*f}$ and $\vv{u}^{*f}$, which we call the numerical fluxes, are used to enforce the boundary and interface conditions weakly; the exact form of these vectors will depend on the specific boundary or interface condition and is discussed in detail below.
+The numerical flux vectors $\vv{\hat{\tau}}^{*f}$ and $\vv{u}^{*f}$, which depend on the specific boundary or interface condition, are discussed in detail below.

 We define the energy in the domain as

 where the energy in block $B$ is